A new Machine Learning-based method for identification of time-correlated events at tagged photon facilities: Application of the Machine Learning-based method

 It is important to note that the developed method is not only applicable for the variables used as input features to the model, but can also be used to predict distributions of other variables, which are correlated with the input features used to build the models, as can be seen for the total energy of the neutral pion $E_{\pi^{0}}$ in the lower right panel of figure~\ref{fig: CatBoost 6 vars}.
 Moreover, since the new method does not require subtraction of the random background, the resulting uncertainties are smaller compared to the uncertainties for the conventional method, even though the magnitude of the reduction depends strongly on the amount of background in the corresponding analysis.

 In addition, the performance of the developed method and conventional background subtraction were compared at different levels of background contamination.
 Figure~\ref{fig: CatBoost DeltaT} shows the comparison between missing mass spectra corresponding to different prompt peak cut widths, resulting in different background contamination of the data.
-For each of these cases, corresponding to different prompt peak cuts, CatBoost-based models were built separately, taking into account the expected ratio of the correlated signal to uncorrelated background (dependent on the width of the selected time window).
-Generally, the comparison of the results obtained with the new ML-based approach with the conventional random background subtraction indicates stable model performance at significantly different levels of random background.
+For each of these cases, corresponding to different prompt peak cuts, CatBoost-based models were built separately, taking into account the expected ratio of the correlated signal to uncorrelated background (dependent on the width of the selected time window)\footnote{The tests with using the same ratio for different cases showed rather stable results (in particular for the cases with not very different ratios), however, the best agreement with the well-established subtraction method was achieved by adjusting the ratios separately for each case.}.
+Generally, the comparison of the results obtained with the new ML-based approach with the conventional random background subtraction indicates stable model performances at significantly different levels of random background.
 The differences at low missing mass values, as mentioned above, can be additionally suppressed (dependent on the goals of the analysis) by further reduction of differences between GEANT simulation and experimental data (used to build the ML-based models).
-The integrals shown in table~\ref{Table: bg levels} for the new and conventional analysis methods are in agreement within $\approx 1\% $ for the range missing mass range of $925 - 960 \, \rm MeV/c^{2}$.
+The integrals shown in table~\ref{Table: bg levels} for the new and conventional analysis methods are in agreement within $\approx 1\% $ for the missing mass range of $925 - 960 \, \rm MeV/c^{2}$.

+The insets in figure 6 show the improvement in the resulting uncertainties after applying the new ML-based method compared to the standard background subtraction method for the missing mass range of $925 - 960 \, \rm MeV/c^{2}$ (calculated from the ratio of the relative errors for both methods).
+The most significant improvement (5\% -- 15\%) is achieved at lower missing masses, where the background level is higher in this given case.
+It is also worth noting the greater improvement at wider time cuts, since the overall background level depends on the width of the time cuts.

+Finally, it is worth noting that the new ML-based method allows us to preserve the correlation of all variables in the event-by-event analysis of experimental data.
+In the commonly used standard method of background subtraction, e.g., for one- or two-dimensional histograms (without considering all variables describing the studied reaction), the information about individual events, including the correlations of the variables describing each event, can be lost.
+The method proposed in this work allows the separation of time-correlated and uncorrelated events on an event-by-event basis, without the need to sample and subtract the corresponding distributions (histograms), thus preserving the correlations between all variables for each individual event.
+Therefore, the data sets obtained with this method contain more information than those extracted with direct background sampling and subtraction.
+In many cases, this information can be particularly valuable for further phenomenological analyses of the experimental results.